 Get To Know Us

 The history of Black and Jewish Americans has largely been told as two separate groups coming together under shared oppression, often excluding the existence of Black Jews in the process.
-By centering those whose identities are at the intersection through our work, meaningful and lasting growth can thrive throughout the larger HBCU and Jewish communities.
+From campus life to cultural legacy, we're building the first national community dedicated to Black Jews at HBCUs and redefining what Jewish identity looks like in predominantly Black spaces— not as a bridge between two worlds, but as a world of our making.
+We are rewriting the Black–Jewish narrative from the inside out, centering those whose identities are at the intersection and dismantling the binary that asks us to choose or translate instead of thrive.

 Who We Are